Barb-Furquim/C/README.md

 **CS50: Introduction to Computer Science, Harvard University course in Brazil**

-Repository to share my studies in C language, it is just for study.
+Repository to share my studies in C language.
+This is just for study.